Mergers & Acquisitions (M&A) are often an answer to broader problems during case interviews

 Analyze the target company

 After analyzing the target industry, understand the target company.
 Try to determine its strengths and weaknesses (see SWOT analysis) and perform a financial valuation to determine the attractiveness of the potential target.
-You are technically calculating the NPV of the company but this calculation likely is not going to be asked in the interview.
+You are technically calculating the NPV of the company but this calculation likely is not going to be asked in the case interview.
 However, having the knowledge of when it is used (e.g., financial valuation) is crucial.
 Analyze the following information to determine the market attractiveness:

 - The company’s market share